mryogi11/mybabybridge_benefit_platform/docs/BENEFIT_MODULE_GUIDE.md

 - Heading: "Which organization sponsors your fertility benefit?"
 - Subheading: "This may be your employer or health insurance company"
 - Search field with organization name autocomplete
+- The selected organization's ID is stored using the `setSponsoringOrganization` function from the `BenefitVerificationContext`.
 - "I'm not sure" text link below the search field
 - Same progress indicator updated to show current step